The Physiology of Base Season—with Dr. Iñigo San Millán

 Rob Pickels 02:44

-Yeah, Trevor, this was a hard episode for me to prepare for.
-Because in the beginning, I was like, I should prepare for everything, there’s so much that we can talk about.
-And then it got really easy, because I realized that Dr. Similan, you can just take it away yourself and that I don’t really need to add much to this one.
-So thanks for making this an easy episode with Trevor and I
+Yeah Trevor, this was a hard episode for me to prepare for because in the beginning, I should prepare for everything, there’s so much that we can talk about and then it got really easy because I realized that Dr. San Millan, you can just take it away yourself and that I don’t really need to add much to this one, so thanks for making this an easy episode with Trevor and I.

 Dr. Inigo San Millan 03:03

-thank you very much.
-And I always great to, to be here with you guys who have a lot to contribute and a lot of knowledge and experience as well.
-So yeah, it’s always fun talking to you guys
+Thank you very much and always great to be here with you guys who have a lot to contribute and a lot of knowledge and experience as well.
+So yeah, it’s always fun talking to you guys.

 Trevor Connor 03:14

-are just trying to keep up with you.
-And I’ll start this by saying, and I know you’re gonna bring this up.
-So I’m gonna be very vague about what advice you gave me.
-But I went in to be tested by you back in 2010.
-And you took me through my test results and gave me some recommendations about how to approach the bass season.
+We’re just trying to keep up with you and I’ll start this by saying and I know you’re gonna bring this up, so I’m gonna be very vague about what advice you gave me, but I went in to be tested by you back in 2010 and you took me through my test results and gave me some recommendations about how to approach the base season.

 Rob Pickels 03:33